 We were only out for a few hours and we didn’t make it all the way to Soportújar as we had to head back the way we had come to pick up our daughter from school.
 But it was long enough get a feel for the track and get some air into our lungs and I certainly felt it the next day in my hamstrings and glutes.
 I guess that I really do need to get out more.

 Stage 9 of the GR7 – Lanjarón to Soporjújar | Alpujarratouristica

-For those of you with a bit more time you can take a side trip off the track up to the Buddhist retreat of O Sel Ling.
+For those of you with a bit more time, you can take a side trip off the track up to the Buddhist retreat of O Sel Ling.
 As the trail descends to Soportújar you will come across a track on your left which is clearly signed.
-Visitors, welcome between 15.00 and 18.00, are respectfully asked to keep noise to a minimum and to follow the signs as some areas are off limits.
+Visitors, welcome between 15.00 and 18.00, are respectfully asked to keep noise to a minimum and to follow the signs as some areas are off-limits.
 When you arrive you you may turn the prayer wheel and then follow the path behind it that will lead you to the Tara – buddha – at the top.
-This is quite steep but worth it for the peace and tranquility that you will find when you get there.
+This is quite steep but worth it for the peace and tranquillity that you will find when you get there.

 Other useful information

 The Granada stretch of the GR7, which follows old mules tracks and footpaths, was re-signed in 2007 and is well maintained.
 Walking boots are definitely recommended, as the path can be uneven, narrow, steep and rocky in places.
 So too are sun protection, water and snacks.

 To complete the walk from Cáñar to Soportújar would take around hours if you allow for a couple of short rests stops.

 Walking in the La Alpujarra is possible throughout most of the year but the most pleasant times to visit are springtime and late summer into early autumn.

 Lanjarón and Órgiva, in particular, serve as great bases, less than 60 km from Granada, from which to explore the mountains.